xnvme/xnvme/docs/background/backends/upcie/cuda.md

 {ref}`sec-backends-upcie-cuda-gpu-domain` for why that is outside xNVMe's control and how to set it.
 A queue built behind a translating domain is created without error and then completes nothing.

+By default the whole queue pair lives in device memory: the kernel writes entries locally, the controller fetches them across PCIe, completes into device memory and moves payloads to and from it, so nothing of the I/O touches host DRAM.
+Passing `XNVME_QUEUE_SQ_HOSTMEM` to `xnvme_cuda_queue_create()` moves the submission queue alone into host memory, taken from the process's own heap or, on a served controller, from the server's, and mapped into the GPU's address space; the kernel then writes entries across PCIe and the controller fetches them from DRAM.
+The reader
+decides: a controller fetching entries from device memory pays a PCIe round trip per fetch and keeps only so many in flight, which on a fast controller capped a queue pair below what the host can drive, whereas the GPU's writes and the controller's completion writes are posted and cost nothing of the sort.
+Measured with 512 B random reads, the host placement raised one queue pair from 1.65M to 3.8M IOPS and eight drives from 40M to 49M, at the same latency at a depth of one.
+What it costs is the entries themselves on the GPU's transmit side, four 16-byte writes per command, which is idle traffic for reads but competes with the controller's payload reads on writes; and the placement depends on host memory the GPU can map, which the identity domain the queue needs anyway provides.
+The `--sq-hostmem` flag of `xnvmeperf cuda-run` and `cuda-verify` selects it.

 (sec-backends-upcie-cuda-validation)=